mariovelandiac/mariovelandiac/README.md

 - 👩‍💻 I would like to gain experience in Infrastructure as Code and Cloud services

-- 🌱 I'm currently learning Java with Spring Framework
+- 🌱 I'm currently learning Angular

-- 💬 Ask me about anything, I really like to help;
+- 💬 Ask me about anything, I really like to help

 - 📫 How to reach [me](mailto:mariovelandiawork@gmail.com)